Adobe Experience Manager.

 Deployment complexity – Every update requires release management and testing cycles

-Licensing costs escalation – Costs grow quickly with features and volumes
+Licensing cost escalation – Costs grow quickly as you add more features, users or data volumes

 Absolutely.
-AEM is etymologically speaking built for enterprise.
-It has all the compliance, scale, and governance features that large organizations need.
-However: enterprise does not equal fast.
+AEM is etymologically built *for* enterprise.
+It possesses all the compliance, scale, and governance features that large organizations need.
+However: enterprise != fast.
 An AEM implementation is a marathon project, not a sprint.

-Summary: Adobe Experience Manager is the right answer for organizations that want a CMS to adapt to their complex IT landscape.
-It's not the right answer for organizations pursuing speed, simplicity, or agile content workflows.
+Summary: Adobe Experience Manager is the right answer for organizations that want a CMS that adapts to their complex IT landscape.
+It is not the right answer for organizations seeking speed, simplicity, or agile content workflows.
+Choose AEM because your architecture requirements demand it, not because it "can do everything" on paper.

 Schedule a call